shivamishu/SmartRecognition/README.md

-# SmartRecognition
-# CMPE277 Project 2
-## Smart Recognitions
+# Smart Recognition

+Smart Recognitons is an Android mobile application to detect Objects and Texts from Images.
+It also displays the resultant image along with Bound Boxes drawn around the objects and texts detected in the image.

 Author: Shivam Shrivastav
-Smart Recognitons: An Android mobile application to detect Objects and Texts from Images.
-It also displays the resultant image along with Bound Boxes drawn around the objects and texts detected in the image.

 ## Screenshots